-- We've tried to implement this feature with your privacy in mind.
-The Home app doesn’t continually record your phone’s exact location like a GPS navigation app for driving.
-The app only needs to know 2 things, whether you’ve left or come back.
+- We've implemented this feature with your privacy in mind.
+The Home app doesn't continually record your phone's exact location like a GPS navigation app for driving.
+The app only needs to know 2 things: whether you've left or come back.
 Learn more about presence sensing for Home & Away Routines.

 With the Home app

-You can also start a Home or Away Routine with the Home app.
+You can also start a Home & Away Routine with the Home app:

 With a voice command (US English only)

-- You won’t be able to use a voice command to start a Routine that adjusts a Nest camera or doorbell.
+- You can't use a voice command to start a Routine that adjusts a Nest camera or doorbell.

-- When you start a Routine with a voice command, it won’t change the state of Nest Guard.
+- When you start a Routine with a voice command, it doesn't change the armed or disarmed state of the Nest Guard.

 These are safety precautions to help prevent an unauthorized person from adjusting these devices with their voice.